Best Buy (NYSE:BBY) Updates FY 2023 Earnings Guidance

-Best Buy (NYSE:BBY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $8.850-$9.150 for the period, compared to the Thomson Reuters consensus estimate of $9.160.
+Best Buy (NYSE:BBY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
+The company provided earnings per share guidance of $8.850-$9.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.160.
 The company issued revenue guidance of $49.30 billion-$50.80 billion, compared to the consensus revenue estimate of $51.05 billion.Best Buy also updated its FY 2025 guidance to EPS.

-Best Buy (NYSE:BBY – Get Rating) last issued its quarterly earnings data on Thursday, March 3rd.
-The technology retailer reported $2.73 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $2.73.
-Best Buy had a return on equity of 63.23% and a net margin of 4.74%.
-The business had revenue of $16.37 billion during the quarter, compared to analyst estimates of $16.54 billion.
-During the same period in the previous year, the firm earned $3.48 EPS.
-Best Buy’s quarterly revenue was down 3.4% compared to the same quarter last year.
-As a group, equities analysts predict that Best Buy will post 8.93 earnings per share for the current fiscal year.
+Best Buy (NYSE:BBY – Get Rating) last issued its earnings results on Thursday, March 3rd.
+The technology retailer reported $2.73 earnings per share for the quarter, hitting analysts’ consensus estimates of $2.73.
+The firm had revenue of $16.37 billion during the quarter, compared to analyst estimates of $16.54 billion.
+Best Buy had a net margin of 4.74% and a return on equity of 63.23%.
+The company’s quarterly revenue was down 3.4% on a year-over-year basis.
+During the same quarter last year, the business earned $3.48 earnings per share.
+Analysts anticipate that Best Buy will post 8.89 earnings per share for the current fiscal year.

-BBY has been the subject of several research analyst reports.
-Citigroup decreased their price objective on Best Buy from $90.00 to $87.00 and set a buy rating for the company in a research report on Monday, February 28th.
-Wells Fargo & Company reduced their price target on Best Buy from $110.00 to $90.00 and set a buy rating for the company in a research report on Monday, February 28th.
-JPMorgan Chase & Co. reduced their price target on Best Buy from $134.00 to $107.00 and set a buy rating for the company in a research report on Monday, February 28th.
-Zacks Investment Research raised Best Buy from a sell rating to a hold rating and set a $102.00 price target for the company in a research report on Wednesday.
-Finally, Raymond James downgraded Best Buy from an outperform rating to a market perform rating in a research report on Friday.
-Five investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $118.93.
+BBY has been the subject of a number of research reports.
+Zacks Investment Research upgraded shares of Best Buy from a sell rating to a hold rating and set a $102.00 target price for the company in a research report on Wednesday, March 2nd.
+Citigroup cut their price objective on shares of Best Buy from $90.00 to $87.00 and set a buy rating for the company in a research report on Monday, February 28th.
+Telsey Advisory Group cut their price objective on shares of Best Buy from $150.00 to $125.00 and set an outperform rating for the company in a research report on Monday, February 28th.
+JPMorgan Chase & Co. cut their price objective on shares of Best Buy from $134.00 to $107.00 and set a buy rating for the company in a research report on Monday, February 28th.
+Finally, Morgan Stanley cut their price objective on shares of Best Buy from $120.00 to $110.00 and set an equal weight rating for the company in a research report on Tuesday, January 18th.
+Five research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $118.93.

-In related news, insider Damien Harmon sold 365 shares of the stock in a transaction on Monday, January 10th.
-The stock was sold at an average price of $101.72, for a total value of $37,127.80.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Corporate insiders own 0.36% of the company’s stock.
+In related news, insider Damien Harmon sold 365 shares of Best Buy stock in a transaction on Monday, January 10th.
+The shares were sold at an average price of $101.72, for a total value of $37,127.80.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Company insiders own 0.36% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-EverSource Wealth Advisors LLC bought a new position in Best Buy during the 4th quarter worth $36,000.
-Tobam bought a new position in Best Buy during the 4th quarter worth $44,000.
-Penserra Capital Management LLC increased its position in Best Buy by 17.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,161 shares of the technology retailer’s stock worth $117,000 after buying an additional 174 shares during the period.
-Neo Ivy Capital Management bought a new position in Best Buy during the 4th quarter worth $146,000.
-Finally, Center for Financial Planning Inc. increased its position in Best Buy by 6.7% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 1,890 shares of the technology retailer’s stock worth $200,000 after buying an additional 118 shares during the period.
-Institutional investors and hedge funds own 79.39% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Best Buy during the fourth quarter worth about $36,000.
+Tobam bought a new position in Best Buy in the fourth quarter worth about $44,000.
+Penserra Capital Management LLC raised its stake in Best Buy by 17.6% in the fourth quarter.
+Penserra Capital Management LLC now owns 1,161 shares of the technology retailer’s stock worth $117,000 after buying an additional 174 shares in the last quarter.
+Neo Ivy Capital Management bought a new position in Best Buy in the fourth quarter worth about $146,000.
+Finally, Center for Financial Planning Inc. raised its stake in Best Buy by 6.7% in the third quarter.
+Center for Financial Planning Inc. now owns 1,890 shares of the technology retailer’s stock worth $200,000 after buying an additional 118 shares in the last quarter.
+Institutional investors own 79.39% of the company’s stock.

 Best Buy Company Profile (Get Rating)